brandonpittman/use-dismiss/README.md

     </div>
   );
 }
 ```

 ## 📄 API

-- `ref: React ref` - The dom element to bind our hook.
+- `ref: RefObject<HTMLElement>` - The dom element to bind our hook.
 - `callback: (event) => any` - The callback that runs after user click